exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials: Program Overview

 \subsection{Rapid stability screening using ML models}

 To efficiently predict the formation energies and eliminate high-energy candidates, exa-AMD employs an ML model, Crystal Graph Convolutional Neural Network (CGCNN), for high-throughput stability screening~\cite{CGCNN}.
 CGCNN represents each hypothetical crystal as a graph, encoding atoms as nodes (featuring atomic number and chemical environment) and bonds as edges (including interatomic distances).
 Each hypothetical structure generated from the previous step is evaluated using the CGCNN model that is trained to predict the formation energy.
-The initial, universal CGCNN model we utilized in this framework was trained based on XXX structures from Materials Project, as described in ~\cite{CGCNN}.
+The initial, universal CGCNN model we utilized in this framework was trained based on 28046 structures from Materials Project, as described in~\cite{CGCNN}.
 The mean absolute error of this model is typically around 0.1--0.2 eV/atom.

-Down selection is then carried out by thresholding the formation energies to include low-energy configurations (e.g., $E_\mathrm{f} < 0$~eV/atom) and removing duplicates using structure similarity criteria.
+Down selection is then carried out to remove duplicates and structures with high energies.
+First, candidates are sorted by the predicted formation energy, and basic filters (a formation energy cutoff, e.g., $E_\mathrm{f} < 0$~eV/atom, optional element-fraction limits, and a maximum-atoms limit) are applied.
+To identify unique crystal structures, we then group the remaining candidates by their reduced composition.
+Within each group, the structures are processed from lowest to highest formation energy.
+A structure is kept for subsequent DFT calculation only if it does not match any previously kept structure from that group, as determined by the {\texttt{pymatgen.analysis.structure\_matcher.StructureMatcher}} class with the default difference tolerance \cite{pymatgen}.
 This results in typically 1,000--4,000 unique candidates for first-principles calculations in the next step~\cite{FeCoZr,CeCoCu,JOSS}.

-Our previous work show that the use of ML models drastically reduces the computational time from months (using brute force DFT) to minutes, for over $10^6$ structures~\cite{}.
+Our previous work shows that the use of ML models drastically reduces the computational time from months (using brute force DFT) to minutes for over $10^6$ structures~\cite{CeCoCu,CeFeX,FeCoC,FeCoP,FeCoSi,FeCoZr,LaCoPb,PNAS,JMCA,Sun2022}.
 This screening enables the rapid exclusion of high-energy or chemically implausible candidates before any quantum calculation is performed.

+After the completion of the first round of the framework (i.e., including DFT calculations and post-processing as discussed in Sections~\ref{DFT} and~\ref{postprocessing}), a system-specific, second-generation CGCNN model is retrained using several hundred to thousands of new DFT-relaxed ground states, reducing the mean absolute errors to as low as 0.03--0.05~eV/atom for the chemical systems of interest~\cite{PNAS,JMCA,FeCoZr,CeCoCu,FeCoC}.
+Key hyperparameters for training include 3--6 convolutional layers, batch size of 64--256, 100--200 epochs, stochastic gradient decent optimization, and 80/10/10 data splits for training/validation/testing, respectively.
+In this work, we choose to use the default setting of these parameters provided by Xie, et al \cite{CGCNN}.